-Once you have received a Swiss Residence Permit, you will become a resident of Switzerland.
-To obtain a Junior Swiss driving license: you need to be 18 years old, 1) Submit the application form; 2) complete an eye exam with a local optician and have the optician record the results on the official application form; 3) Submit 2 passport sized color photos with a copy of your Swiss Residence Permit, 4) take 2 days courses of the obligatory FIRST AID course (rescuer called "soccorritori"); 5) buy the book and the CD; 6) study and take driving classes.
+Once you have received a Swiss Residence Permit Cat.
+B, you will become a resident of Switzerland.

+To obtain a Junior Swiss driving license: 1) Submit the application form; 2) complete an eye exam with a local optician and have the optician record the results on the official application form; 3) Submit 2 passport-sized color photos with a copy of your Swiss Residence Permit, 4) take 2 days courses of the obligatory FIRST AID course (rescuer called "soccorritori"); 5) buy the book and the CD; 6) study.
 Once you are ready to be tested (in Italian), you can apply for the theoretical written test.
-After passing the written exam you must attend driving classes and get ready for the driving test.
-The license you will obtain is a Junior license lasting 3 years.
-Before the expiration of the 3rd year, 2 extra day courses are required in order to receive a regular driving license.
+After passing the written exam 7) take driving classes.
+You must attend driving classes and get ready for the driving test.
+The license you will obtain is a junior license lasting 3 years.
+Before the expiration of the 3rd year, 2 extra days course is required in order to receive a regular driving license.

 If you do not follow this process and respect all traffic regulations, your junior license will be void, and you will need to reapply from the beginning.
-It is recommended that you get your license in your home country before you come to Switzerland and begin study at Franklin.
+It is recommended that you get your license in your home country before arriving in Switzerland.
 Converting an existing license is much easier and less expensive (see Swiss Driver's License Conversion).

-Once you are a resident in Switzerland, if you decide to obtain a driver's license from your home country the Swiss authorities will not recognize it as a Swiss substitute driver's license.
+Once you are already a resident in Switzerland, if you decide to obtain a driver's license from your home country during summer break, the Swiss authorities will not recognize it as a Swiss substitute driver's license.
 You will be required to obtain a new license in Switzerland.

-For further information, please refer to the Office of Student Life.
+You may need further information, please contact Mrs. Elena Veri'-Sartori